-She can’t go to the movies, because of she said she had a previous engagement.
+She can’t go to the movies, because she said she had a previous engagement.

-So, when a writer intentionally uses a comma before “because”, or not, he or she is telling readers that the following information is important to the thought, and to eliminate any misunderstanding or confusion.
+So, when a writer intentionally uses a comma before “because”, or not, he or she is telling readers whether the following information is important to the thought or not, and to eliminate any misunderstanding or confusion.
 The goal is to recognize when readers might see alternative meanings and be sure to create clear and meaningful sentences.

 Copyright © 2016 by Affordable Editing ServicesShare This: